 First Year Q*mmunity

 This group seeks to provide social support for LGBTQ first year and transfer students joining our campus community.
 Through small group discussions, social outings and peer mentors, students increase their awareness of campus and community resources, build community and explore their many social identities and their intersections, and develop skills toward self-advocacy.
-Meetings are every other Monday at 8pm.
-No need to RSVP, just show up; we look forward to meeting you!
+Meetings are every other Monday at 8 p.m.
+Feel free to walk into any meeting.
+We look forward to meeting you!
 For more information, contact Appy Frykenberg.

 A space for Queer People of Color to come together over food and conversation.
-Part social space - part facilitated dialogue, participants explore topics of identity, how QPOC students build community and find connections on campus, and other important themes.
-Meetings at 7 pm on the 3rd Monday of of the month.
-No need to RSVP, just show up; we look forward to meeting you!
+Being part social space and part facilitated dialogue, participants explore topics of identity, how QPOC students build community, find connections on campus and other important themes.
+Meetings are at 7 p.m. on the 3rd Monday of of the month.
+Feel free to walk into any meeting.
+We look forward to meeting you!
 For more information, contact Appy Frykenberg.

 An inclusive environment for queer and allied students to discuss their experiences and explore issues faced by LGBTQQIAP communities.
-Attendees engage with topics on identities, navigating campus & community life, and more.
-Community is built through education, service, and social activities to foster an environment of understanding, respect and unity on our campus.
+Attendees engage with topics on identities, navigating campus and community life and more.
+Community is built through education, service and social activities to foster an environment of understanding, respect and unity on our campus.
 Student leaders plan and facilitate each of these fun gatherings.
-Meetings are bi weekly at 8 pm.
-No need to RSVP, just show up; we look forward to meeting you!
+Meetings are bi-weekly at 8 p.m.
+Feel free to walk into any meeting.
+We look forward to meeting you!
 For more information, contact Appy Frykenberg.

 This group strives to provide an inclusive environment for LGBTQ students of all faiths and spiritual backgrounds.
-Through dialogue and fellowship, students have the opportunity to explore personal, religious, and spirituals ideas.
-This is a group that creates space to ask questions, connect with others, and seek resources.
-Meetings on the 4th Sunday of the month at 3 pm.
-No need to RSVP, just show up; we look forward to meeting you!
+Through dialogue and fellowship, students have the opportunity to explore personal, religious and spirituals ideas.
+This is a group that creates space to ask questions, connect with others and seek resources.
+Meetings on the 4th Sunday of the month at 3 p.m.
+Feel free to walk into any meeting.
+We look forward to meeting you!
 For more information, contact Appy Frykenberg.